Car AC Repair & Air Conditioning Services

 A car AC compressor wears over time like most any part in a vehicle.
 As it begins to fail, you may not only notice warmer air temperatures—you may also hear loud squeals and grinding noises as the compressor is running.
 Another potential issue is a seized compressor clutch.

 Some parts in a compressor can be replaced or repaired, but it’s often more economical to replace the entire compressor.
-Your Driver’s Edge technician can inspect the components in your AC system to identify the problem, then recommend the best solution.
+Your Driver’s Edge mechanics can inspect the components in your AC system to identify the problem, then recommend the best AC repair solution.
 Get in touch with the Driver’s Edge location that’s convenient to your home or workplace or book an appointment online now.

 There are car AC recharge kits available for do-it-yourselfers, but we don’t recommend tackling this task on your own.
 There are important differences in every vehicle’s AC system, such as how much refrigerant it can hold.
 Because evacuating all of the refrigerant from the system is the only method for determining how much is in it, there’s a risk of overcharging the system, which can be just as harmful as undercharging it.